MicrosoftDocs/sql-docs/docs/connect/golang/microsoft-go-mssqldb-driver.md

 ## Samples

-Several samples have been created.
-For more information, see [Developing applications with Go and Azure SQL](/samples/azure-samples/azuresqlgettingstartedsamples/developing-applications-with-go-and-azure-sql).
+Several samples are available in [Developing applications with Go and Azure SQL](/samples/azure-samples/azuresqlgettingstartedsamples/developing-applications-with-go-and-azure-sql).